HL7/fhir-for-fair/input/pagecontent/terminology.md

 Accessibility

-  - When the vocabulary or tem identifier is de-referenced, a machine or human readable representation is returned as returned, as requested
+  - When the vocabulary or term identifier is de-referenced, a machine or human readable representation is returned as requested

 Interoperability